-Two aspects stood out as the biggest flaw in almost all existing solar cookers.
+Two aspects stood out as the biggest flaws in almost all existing solar cookers.
 Wheels and electrical backup.
 Think about it.
-“Who would ever buy a Weber Braai, if it had no wheels or if it stops cooking when the sun sets?”
+“Who would ever buy a Weber Braai, if it had no wheels or if it stops cooking when a cloud arises?”

 The performance, convenience and reliability went up dramatically and it immediately attracted a different customer profile.

-Parabolic cookers, Panel cookers, Evacuated tube cookers ans Solar box cookers.
+Parabolic cookers, Panel cookers, Evacuated tube cookers and Solar box cookers.
 They all work and deserve their place in the sun…

-…but from these, a solar box cooker is the safest, most reliable, most practical as it offers the best possible chance of establishing solar cooking as a new lifestyle anywhere in the world.
+We decided to focus on a solar box cooker as it offers the best possible chance of establishing solar cooking as a new lifestyle, which is what we want to achieve.

 A solar box cooker, conveniently mounted on wheels with electrical backup, is by far the most impressive and practical solar cooker to be used in all weather conditions.